passbutler/passbutler-documentation/Documentation.md

 #### Server Computed Authentication Hash {#server-computed-authentication-hash}

 The [Local Computed Authentication Hash](#local-computed-authentication-hash) sent by the client could be used for direct comparison to the known value.
-But this idea has a major problem: If an attacker gained access to the database (e.g. through a old backup), he could directly use the included hashes to straigt forward authenticate as that users via the API without any more knowledge.
+But this idea has a major problem: If an attacker gained access to the database (e.g. through a old backup), he could directly use the included hashes to straight forward authenticate as that users via the API without any more knowledge.

 To avoid this “hash-is-the-password“ situation, the received [Local Computed Authentication Hash](#local-computed-authentication-hash) is hashed again with [PBKDF2-SHA256](#pbkdf2-sha256) using the random salt and iteration count stored in `User.masterPasswordAuthenticationHash` field.
 If the calculated hash matches the hash value also stored in this field, the authentication was successful.

 ### How does the item sharing work?

-For example Alice and Bob living in a shared apartment, Bob wants to use the wireless internet but does not know the Wifi password yet.
-So Alice wants to share its item “Appartment Wifi Password“ to her roommate Bob.
+For example Alice and Bob living in a shared apartment, Bob wants to use the wireless internet but does not know the WiFi password yet.
+So Alice wants to share its item “Apartment WiFi Password“ to her roommate Bob.

 1. Alice enters her [Master Password](#master-password) and derives her [Master Key](#master-key)
 2. Alice decrypt its [Master Encryption Key](#master-encryption-key) with the [Master Key](#master-key)
 3. Alice decrypt its private part of her [Item Encryption Key Pair](#item-encryption-key-pair) with the [Master Encryption Key](#master-encryption-key)
-4. Alice decrypt the [Item Key](#item-key) in her [Item Authorization](#item-authorization) of “Appartment Wifi Password“ with the private part of her [Item Encryption Key Pair](#item-encryption-key-pair)
+4. Alice decrypt the [Item Key](#item-key) in her [Item Authorization](#item-authorization) of “Apartment WiFi Password“ with the private part of her [Item Encryption Key Pair](#item-encryption-key-pair)
 5. Alice encrypt the [Item Key](#item-key) with the public part of the [Item Encryption Key Pair](#item-encryption-key-pair) of Bob
-6. Alice create a new [Item Authorization](#item-authorization) with the item ID of “Appartment Wifi Password“, the user ID of Bob and the re-encrypted [Item Key](#item-key) of previous step
+6. Alice create a new [Item Authorization](#item-authorization) with the item ID of “Apartment WiFi Password“, the user ID of Bob and the re-encrypted [Item Key](#item-key) of previous step

-Now Bob is able to access the “Appartment Wifi Password“ with the following steps:
+Now Bob is able to access the “Apartment WiFi Password“ with the following steps:

 1. Bob enters his [Master Password](#master-password) and derives his [Master Key](#master-key)
 2. Bob decrypt its [Master Encryption Key](#master-encryption-key) with the [Master Key](#master-key)
 3. Bob decrypt its private part of his [Item Encryption Key Pair](#item-encryption-key-pair) with the [Master Encryption Key](#master-encryption-key)
-4. Bob decrypt the [Item Key](#item-key) in his [Item Authorization](#item-authorization) of “Appartment Wifi Password“ with the private part of his [Item Encryption Key Pair](#item-encryption-key-pair)
+4. Bob decrypt the [Item Key](#item-key) in his [Item Authorization](#item-authorization) of “Apartment WiFi Password“ with the private part of his [Item Encryption Key Pair](#item-encryption-key-pair)
-5. Bob decrypt the [Item Data](#item-data) of “Appartment Wifi Password“ with the decrypted [Item Key](#item-key) and can access the item
+5. Bob decrypt the [Item Data](#item-data) of “Apartment WiFi Password“ with the decrypted [Item Key](#item-key) and can access the item

 Know Bob thankfully can access the wireless network and enjoy his favorite series.
-And if the Wifi password is changed some time in the future, he automatically sees the updated item in Pass Butler.
+And if the WiFi password is changed some time in the future, he automatically sees the updated item in Pass Butler.

 ### How does the server authentication work?

-All normal requests to the server must be authenticated with a valid bearer token (JWT).
+All normal requests to the server must be authenticated with a valid bearer token (JSON Web Token / JWT).
 Only the token request must be authenticated with the username and the [Local Computed Authentication Hash](#local-computed-authentication-hash).

 The token authentication tackles two problems: